Meet Leslie Gaar:Writer, Performer, Public Speaking Coach

 Writing for laughs

-Writing has also been a part of my life since a young age.
+Writing has also been a part of my life from a young age.
 Whether I was scribbling my grievances into a journal or taking notes on my unsuspecting neighbors as I played undercover detective, I frequently turned to writing for comfort and entertainment.

 A visiting college professor praised my work, saying it was the best feature of the year.
 Classmates stopped me in the hall to tell me I was funny- something that had never happened before.
 For the first time I saw how humor could help me deal with life’s assorted bleach catastrophes.
 It’s still what drives me to write humor.